Brightest Stars

 Generally, Rigel and Betelgeuse are considered the sky’s 8th and 11th brightest stars, with magnitudes of 0.13 and 0.50 respectively, while Bellatrix is approximately the sky’s 26th brightest star.
 Estimates vary of its magnitude depend on the source and vacillate between 1.59 and 1.64.

 While Bellatrix has an apparent magnitude of 1.64, it has an absolute magnitude of -3.3.
 Apparent magnitude is a measure of how bright things look to an observer, or how bright it “appears.”
 Absolute magnitude is a star’s intrinsic brightness.
-Stars’ absolute magnitudes are measurements of how bright they would be if they were 10 parsecs (32 light-years) away from Earth.
+Stars’ absolute magnitudes are measurements of how bright they would be if they were 10 parsecs (about 32 light-years) away from Earth.

 Absolute magnitude is not a term observers often use; it’s more used in the scientific community when making a comparison between stars.
 Consider the star Saiph, representing the knee opposite Bellatrix’s shoulder star in Orion.
 Saiph “appears” dimmer than Bellatrix, and its apparent magnitude is 2.05.
 But Saiph’s absolute magnitude is -6.8!
 You can probably guess that this means Saiph is much farther away from us than Bellatrix, and you’d be right.
 Bellatrix is 240 light-years from Earth while Saiph is 720 light-years away.